Foso/Ktorfit/README.md

 ## Credits

-Ktorfit is brought to you by [contributors](https://github.com/Foso/Ktorfit/graphs/contributors).
+Ktorfit is brought to you by these [contributors](https://github.com/Foso/Ktorfit/graphs/contributors).

 ## 📜 License